EricssonResearch/coap-pubsub-profile/draft-palombini-ace-coap-pubsub-profile.md

 ## Using COSE Objects to protect the resource representation

 The Publisher uses the symmetric COSE Key received from AS2 in exchange B ({{retr-cosekey}}) to protect the payload of the PUBLISH operation (Section 4.3 of {{I-D.ietf-core-coap-pubsub}}).
 Specifically, the COSE Key is used to create a COSE\_Encrypt0 with algorithm specified by AS2.
-The Publisher uses the private key corresponding to the public key sent to the AS2 in exchange B ({{retr-cosekey}}) to countersign the COSE Object as specified in Section 4.5 of {{I-D.ietf-cose-msg}}.
+The Publisher uses the private key corresponding to the public key sent to the AS2 in exchange B ({{retr-cosekey}}) to countersign the COSE Object as specified in Section 4.5 of {{RFC8152}}.
 The CoAP payload is replaced by the COSE object before the publication is sent to the Broker.

 The Subscriber uses the kid in the countersignature field in the COSE object to retrieve the right public key to verify the countersignature.
 It then uses the symmetric key received from AS2 to verify and decrypt the publication received in the payload of the CoAP Notification from the Broker.

 The COSE object is constructed in the following way:

-* The protected Headers (as described in Section 3 of {{I-D.ietf-cose-msg}}) MAY contain the kid parameter, with value the kid of the symmetric COSE Key received in {{retr-cosekey}} and MUST contain the content encryption algorithm
+* The protected Headers (as described in Section 3 of {{RFC8152}}) MAY contain the kid parameter, with value the kid of the symmetric COSE Key received in {{retr-cosekey}} and MUST contain the content encryption algorithm
 * The unprotected Headers MUST contain the IV and the counter signature that includes:
   - the algorithm (same value as in the asymmetric COSE Key received in (B)) in the protected header
   - the kid (same value as the kid of the asymmetric COSE Key received in (B)) in the unprotected header
-  - the signature computed as specified in Section 4.5 of {{I-D.ietf-cose-msg}}
+  - the signature computed as specified in Section 4.5 of {{RFC8152}}
 * The ciphertext, computed over the plaintext that MUST contain the CoAP payload.

 The external_aad, when using AEAD, is an empty string.